kumakichi3173/WebApp-ScheduleApp/README.md

 ## Overview
 * designing selection controls such as Dropbox, Radio buttons, Checkboxes, Toggle switches, and Dropdown lists
 * adding calendar function
-* adding a button which adds text into the table
+* adding a button that adds text to the table
 * error popup window